 One thing not to be overlooked with any fragrance, and in particular with ICON, is the bottle.
 With a price tag of $130 per 100ml on its release (even being an eau de parfum), ICON is one of the steeper price points for an “off the rack” fragrance.

 Nevertheless, ICON has been in circulation for a few years now.
 Therefore, even the eau de parfum variant can be found today for less.
-For instance, 100 ml of the eau de parfum can be found on Amazon.com for $45.
-On Notino.com, it’s slightly more at $48.91.
+For instance, 100 ml of the eau de parfum can be found on Amazon.com for around $50.
+On FragranceX, it’s much more affordable at $34.

 However, the high price tag is compensated by a glorious machine turned metal case, around a substantial glass bottle.
 It brings one back to the roots of Dunhill’s automotive origins.